 Next, you add content to the template file.
 For example, you want to add simple text input in the new view of the designer and to allow the user to change the content of the Content Block through this new input.
 To do this, paste the following code line in the template file:

 <input ng-model="properties.Content.PropertyValue" type="text" />

-This way, you create a binding to a widget property of the Content Block widget named Content.
+As a result, you create a binding to a widget property of the Content Block widget named Content.

-When you run your project and open the widget designer, a new view with a text field appears.
+Once you run your project and open the widget designer, a new view with a text field appears.
 When you type in a value and save it, this value is displayed inside the Content Block widget.